 Diet Patterns and PRAL

 - Eat more foods that produce base.
-This will help neutralize acid from the protein that you do eat (and you do need some protein!).
+This will help neutralize acid from the protein that you do eat.
+Your body does need some protein!
 This means eating large amounts of vegetables and fruits.
-Yet another reason all that produce is good for us!
+Yet another reason fruits and veggies are good for us!

 - Eat the right kind of protein.
-We know that plant proteins like beans, lentils and nuts create much less acid in our bodies compared to meat, poultry and fish.
-Some plant proteins even produce base!
-Swapping out the meat for plant-based proteins, even for just 1 meal per day, will help reduce the acid load on your kidneys.
+Plant proteins like beans, lentils and nuts create much less acid in our bodies compared to meat, poultry and fish.
+Many plant proteins even produce base!
+Swapping out meat for plant-based proteins, even for just 1 meal per day, can help reduce the PRAL of your diet.

-A few popular diet patterns fall into these three points nicely.
-The Dietary Approaches to Stop Hypertension (DASH) diet focuses on eating 10 servings of fruits and vegetables per day.
+The Dietary Approaches to Stop Hypertension (DASH) diet focuses on eating at least 10 servings of fruits and vegetables per day.
 In addition, the DASH diet recommends 3 servings of dairy with a focus on incorporating plant-based proteins.
-This dietary pattern would have a low PRAL.
-In addition, this diet as been shown to be incredibly effective at lowering blood pressure7!
-Check out more info about the DASH diet, or download this handout.
+Dietary patterns consistent with DASH would have a low PRAL value.
+In addition, DASH as been shown to be incredibly effective at lowering blood pressure!
+(2)

-The Mediterranean diet is another popular, well-researched, diet that would overall have a low PRAL.
-The Mediterranean diet is most known for its benefit on heart health8.
-It has also shown benefit in reducing risk for Alzheimer’s, dementia and cognitive decline in old age9,10.
-Read more about the Mediterranean diet.
+The Mediterranean Diet is another popular, well-researched, dietary pattern that has a low PRAL value.
+The Mediterranean diet is most known for its benefit on heart health.
+(3) It has also shown benefit in reducing risk for Alzheimer’s, dementia and cognitive decline in old age.
+(4) (5)

 Who Should Follow a Low PRAL Diet?

 A low PRAL diet will always be high in fruits & veggies, keep meat portions reasonable, and will likely include more plant proteins.
 Honestly, these dietary changes are probably good practice for almost everyone!

 There are some specific health conditions a lower PRAL diet has been shown to be helpful.